jonathanglasmeyer/bachelor/thesis/src/Main.md

 Recognition (ASR) to transcribe speech to text and also get timing information for the recognized words.
-This makes it possible to derive information about the density of given words at a given point of time in the talk, which in turn allows to compute **word occurence density maxima**.
-This opens up possibilities for **compact visual representation** of the interesting keywords, thus allowing the user to **scan**.
+This makes it possible to derive information about the density of given words at a given point of time in the talk, which in turn allows to compute word occurence density maxima.
+This opens up possibilities for compact visual representation of the interesting keywords, thus allowing the user to scan.

 The main challenge when using ASR for this task is the recognition accuracy of technical terms.
 Most of them are not included in the